The History of ITeC

 Among the classic points of conflict in the construction process are project prescription and budgeting.
 ITeC contributed by developing data bases which would act, in the first place, as a reference point for extremely precise definitions of materials, construction elements and building works and as an attempt to find a balance between common practices in the sector and regulatory requirements.
 Secondly, prices were assigned to all these elements to provide additional reference points for costing.
 The first operative data base dates from the year 1983 and was designed specifically for the building work promoted by the Barcelona City Council.
 A year later, the first book of building and town planning costing was published under the name of BEDEC (Structured Data Bank of Construction Elements) and since then ITeC has been committed to extending, updating and perfecting the contents.

-What at first was merely a data base of definitions and prices, restricted to the area of building and town planning, has now expanded to completely cover all of the different market niches.
+What at first was merely a data base of definitions, prices and specifications, restricted to the area of building and town planning, has now expanded to completely cover all of the different market niches.
 The various expansions have included civil engineering (1989), safety and health and quality control testing (1992), maintenance (1998), rehabilitation (2000) and restoration (2003).
 Since 2004 it has also been possible to consult both the volume and type of waste materials associated with each element of the data bank as well as C02 emissions and energy costs, with a view to planning administrative procedure.

 During the decade of the nineties, it was soon evident that the growing complexity of BEDEC along with the popularisation of PCs, underlined the limits of using books as consulting material and, as a result, more powerful computerised versions began to be developed.
 Apart from a broader scope, the data banks published from 1994 onwards provided more facilities for the user in defining element parameters.
 On the other hand, BEDEC was increasingly linked to the commercial offers of different suppliers of materials.